 You'd better never bother with me ol' bam-boo

 You can have me hat or me bum-ber-shoo

 But you'd better never bother with me ol' bam-boo.

-Word History: The origin of this word is fairly obvious though no one knows for sure who created it or when.
+Word History: The origin of this word is fairly obvious, though no one knows for sure who created it or when.
 It seems to be a compromise between the beginning of umbrella (umber), with a replication of the B, plus the end of parachute.
-It was first remarked in 1896 in the Random House Historical Dictionary of the American Language even though most Americans associate it with the British upper class.
+It was first remarked in 1896 in the Random House Historical Dictionary of the American Language, even though most Americans associate it with the British lower class.
 In fact, it is generally unknown in the UK.
-It is remindful of a child's mispronouncing umbrella as underbrella, as my son did when he was a child.
+It is remindful of a child's mispronouncing umbrella like underbrella, as my son did when he was a child.

 Come visit our website at <http://www.alphadictionary.com> for more Good Words and other language resources!